miitestingacc/keeganturnerdev.github.io/_posts/2023-10-21-Deploy a WordPress site on a LAMP stack in the Cloud.md

 WordPress is one of the most popular content management systems and today we will deploy this famous opens source program on our very own cloud instance

+Create your virtual cloud instance.
+You can use any platform such as AWS, Azure, or Google Cloud.
+I will be making use of the xneelo Cloud instance running Ubuntu Linux

 Step 1

-Spin up your virtual cloud instance.
-You can use any platform such as AWS, Azure or Google Cloud.
-I will be making use of the xneelo Cloud instance running Ubuntu Linux

-Update the OS repositories
+Update repositories

 ````
 sudo apt update -y
 ````

 ````
 sudo apt upgrade -y
 ````

 Step 2

-Install Apache
+Install Apache web server

 ````
 sudo apt install apache2